Patuakhali District: Patuakhali city

 At the entrance of the city there is a bridge that connects Barisal (the divisional city) with Patuakhali and Kuakata Beach.

 As Patuakhali is a coastal area, it is affected almost every year by natural disasters like cyclones, floods and tornadoes.
 To help the disaster-affected people, many NGO's are active in the area.
 They play a vital role in developing the life style of poor people.

 Bura Ghuranga river view from the bank of Bura Ghuranga river in beside the Gazi Bhari, East Auliapur, Ronghopaldi, Arojbegi, Dhasmina.

 Port of Payra

-Port of Payra is planned to become the third sea port of Bangladesh (after Chittagong and Mongla).
+Port of Payra is the third sea port of Bangladesh (after Chittagong and Mongla).